A lot or a little?

 What parents need to know

-Parents need to know that this series, which is based on a popular TV movie of the same name, features a single mother working in the sensual massage trade to support her family.
+Parents need to know that The Client List, which is based on a popular TV movie of the same name, features a single mother working in the sensual massage trade to support her family.
 Not surprisingly, it boasts lots of sexual innuendo and scantily dressed folks (but no nudity), as well as conversations about mature themes like infidelity, drug addiction, etc. Expect some salty language ("ass," "whore") and drinking (wine, beer, cocktails), prescription drug use, and drunken behavior is visible.

 What's the story?